- 1) Why choose B-Keen to conduct your Estate Sale?

 - 4) What's involved in the process?

 garage, attic, basement, shed, yard, garden & storage facility.
-Discarding all trash, sorting, categorizing, thorough
+Discarding all trash, sorting, organizing,

-presentation, plan pedestrian flow, restrict access & remove doors as needed, add extra lighting, try to
+We optimize our presentation, plan pedestrian flow, restrict access, remove doors if needed, add lighting and create

-keep merchandise off the floor via folding tables, shelving & displays.
-Other considerations include sale timing,
+space with folding tables, shelving & displays.
+Other considerations include sale timing, logistics, health & safety,

-benefit and some organizations will pick up.
-In Dallas we recommend the "City
+organizations will pick up.
+In Dallas we recommend "City